Drzhivago264/Inference_Portal/README.md

 Explain:
 - Redis server fowards the message for the websockets that are used for real time chat.
 - SQL stores API key and model metadata using the default SQLlite shipped with Django.
-- API Rest Framework opens endpoints for the webportal, the webportal then forward the user requests to GPU servers.
+- Django Ninja open REST api endpoints forward the user requests to GPU servers.
 - GPU servers do inference, each GPU server holds one model and uses vLLM to open endpoints.
 - Nginx is used as a proxy for the Django server and serve static files.
 - Celery is used to run multiple background tasks including spin up, stop, create and terminate EC GPU instances.
 Celery is also used to queue